 This one’s easy, because you have options.
 You could get a replica of Negan’s bat, Lucille.
 But you can also wrap some barbed wire garland around a toy baseball, which is super simple.
 (Please don't use real barbed wire and a real bat.
 Safety first!)
 Here are the step-by-step instructions.
 Start with your bat, garland, and tape (1, as shown in the image above).
 Tape down one end of the garland onto the bat (2).
 You can also start by tying the garland around the bat, but we found that the tape keeps the garland from sliding all over.
 Next, wrap the garland over the tape and around the bat (3).
 If necessary, add another piece of tape to further secure the garland (4).
 Space out the garland so that the end reaches the tip of the bat, then tie it in a knot (5).
 Now let’s look at the makeup!

 Negan’s been roughing it for a while, so he’s a bit scruffy.
 Get some dirt effects with makeup, but don’t overdo it.
 (He's not Pig-Pen.
 Also, that will be the only Peanuts reference in this Walking Dead DIY.)
 As mentioned above, add a fake mustache if you need it.
 Some silver and black hairspray will help you get that salt-and-pepper beard effect.
-Also remember to slick back that hair, and you're done.
+Also remember to slick back that hair, and you have the perfect look for your Negan outfit.

 The Final Look